GeorgeLuImmortal/GeorgeLuImmortal.github.io/_pages/about.md

 - *2023.05*: &nbsp;🎉 One first-author paper has been accepted to ACL 2023.
 - *2023.05*: &nbsp;🎉 One paper has been accepted to ACL 2023 findings.
 - *2022.03*: &nbsp;🎉 One first-author paper has been accepted to ACL 2022.
-- *2022.01*: &nbsp; I join SenseTime Group Ltd. as a AI researcher for NLP!
+- *2022.01*: &nbsp;🎉I join SenseTime Group Ltd. as a AI researcher for NLP!
 - *2021.07*: &nbsp;🎉 One first-author paper has been accepted to ICML 2021 Workshop.

 # 📝 Selected Publications